-These requirements safeguard the ongoing existence and function of the thickened regional ecosystem/s.
-Accordingly, the application should demonstrate that the extent of thinning does not compromise the composition, structure or function the regional ecosystem/s.
+These requirements safeguard the ongoing existence and function of the grassland regional ecosystem/s.
+Accordingly, the application should demonstrate that removal of the encroaching species does not compromise the composition, structure or function of the regional ecosystem/s.
 See Appendix 2 'Composition, structure and function of regional ecosystems' for guidance, further information sources and contacts for further assistance.